 Last Updated on : 2020-09-28 12:29:02download

-Note: Power type determines the subsequent selection of module and firmware.
+Note: Power type determines the subsequent selection of modules and firmware.

 The platform recommends the common module models when you create a product.
-The recommended module models for low power Wi-Fi general solution are as follows:
+The mostly used Wi-Fi modules for Wi-Fi general solutions are described as follows.
+According to the packaging types, the Wi-Fi module is classified into three series, namely series one, two, and three.
+The common models are as follows:

 Datasheet: TYWE1S Module Datasheet